 What to expect

 - Fashion, culture and rapidly changing consumer tastes influence ceramic design.
-Self-employed designers/ceramicists need to be prepared to adapt their original designs to what the client wants.
+Self-employed designers need to be prepared to adapt their original designs to what the client wants.
 They may develop a niche market appealing to specialist interests, promoting their work as unique, handmade, high quality and contemporary.

 - Lack of job security and fluctuating income can be stressful for some self-employed designers.
 However, the advantages of being your own boss, and the flexibility to organise work to suit personal circumstances, can be appealing.

-- Working as a ceramics designer for a large company can give more job security, although the ceramics industry has suffered significant decline in recent years.
+- Working as a ceramics designer for a large company may give you more job security, although the industry has suffered significant decline in recent years.
 Despite current challenging trading conditions, employers see good design skills as essential to the future success of the sector.
 Some companies have their own design teams, others use design agencies and an increasing number do both.
 As an in-house designer you're more likely to work in a team, liaising with external suppliers and clients.

 - Travel to meet clients and manufacturers or to research, exhibit and sell work at exhibitions, trade and craft fairs is likely from time to time.